crystallabs/crysterm/README.md

 - `tags` alias for `parse_tags` option has been removed; use `parse_tags: true/false`.
 Default is true
 - All terminal-level stuff is in shard `Tput`, not `Crysterm`
 - `style` property has been consolidated; all style-related stuff is under widget's `@style : Style`
-- Widget property `shadow` also accepts Float64, in addition to `true` which defaults to drawing shadow with alpha=0.5
+- Widget property `shadow` is a bool, and default amount of transparency is `style.shadow_transparency = 0.5`
 - Style property `transparent` has been renamed to `transparency` and also accepts Float64, in addition to `true` which defaults to 0.5
 - In `Widget::ProgressBar`, the display of value is done using foreground color.
 This is different than Blessed and arguably more correct (Blessed uses background color)
 - In Crysterm, default border type is "line" (`BorderType::Line`).
 In Blessed it is "bg"